Skip to content

 • capacity_new

-In addition, the data is available for several years over decades, which makes it possible to analyze the development.
+In addition, the data is available for several milestone year until 2070, which makes it possible to analyze the transitions over time.

 Four different tabs are available to define a plot: